graphaware/neo4j-framework/tests/README.md

-In order to test the API (end-to-end) test of a Spring MVC Controller deployed to Neo4j/GraphAware, one can extend the `GraphAwareApiTest`, which deploys the wrapping Neo4j server as before (on port 7575) and additionally exposes the MVC Controllers on port 8082 by default.
+In order to test the API (end-to-end) test of a Spring MVC Controller deployed to Neo4j/GraphAware, one can extend the `GraphAwareApiTest`, which deploys the wrapping Neo4j server as before (on port 7575) and additionally exposes the MVC Controllers.
 A test would then looks like this:

 ```java
 /**